happyagosmith/jig/README.md

 1. **Accessing Git Repositories**: Jig utilizes the `model.yaml` file to store configuration details necessary for connecting to various Git repositories of the software product.
 This file also contains `version` and `previousVersion` fields.
 These fields represent the current and preceding versions of the component, respectively, and are used to parse the commit for the release note.
 Jig uses a separate configuration file named `config.yaml` to connect to Git and to the issue tracker.
 The configuration details include the URLs, usernames, and tokens/passwords for the Git repositories and the issue tracker.

 2. **Parsing Commit Messages**: Once it has access to the repositories, Jig parses the commit messages.
-If the commit messages follow a certain format (like the Conventional Commits format), Jig extracts useful information such as the type of the commit (fix, feat, etc.) and a short summary of the changes.
+If the commit messages follow a certain format (like the Conventional Commits, Closing Pattern or custom format), Jig extracts useful information such as the type of the commit (fix, feat, etc.) and a short summary of the changes.

 3. **Linking to Issue Trackers**: If the commit messages contain issue keys, Jig uses these keys to link the commits to issues in the issue tracker (like Jira).
 This allows Jig to pull in additional information about the changes, such as the issue description, the issue status (open, closed, in progress, etc.).